dekuNukem/traffic-cone-film-scanning/README.md

 The cone should grip the lens hood tightly.

-If too loose, adjust the parameters and print a new one, or just fill the gap with superglue.
+If too loose, you can put a few drops of superglue, or adjust the parameters and print a new one.

 ## Scanning Prerequisites